snowdj/vernonking.org/_posts/2013-12-16-exegesis-of-matthew-19-1-12.md

 category: papers
 ---

+*The following partially satisfies the requirements for Dr. Beck's New Testament Introduction class at Southeastern Baptist Theological Seminary.*

+---

 # Introduction

 Divorce and remarriage is a pastoral concern that has directly or indirectly affected many in the church today.
 Systematizing all of the biblical passages relevant to marriage is a difficult task that has led to a wide variety of opinions regarding one’s moral permission to divorce and remarry.
 While the exceptive clause in verse 9 increases the difficulty of systematization, the meaning of this text does not hinge on this clause.
 The essence of Matthew 19:1--12 is Jesus’ affirmation of God’s original ideal of the indissolubility of marriage.